TITLE Project Supervisor

 Experience: At least one year of experience in contract archaeology working with a university/college, private firm, and/or governmental agency is required.
 Experience in preparing archaeological reports is required.
 A research specialization is required.

-Skills: Strong oral and written communication skills are required.
+Skills: Strong verbal and written communication skills are required.
 Excellent interpersonal skills are required.
 Supervisory experience is required.
 Functional knowledge of the use of personal computers and proven report preparation skills are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

-Effort: Position entails some strenuous physical labor and requires the ability to carry equipment and archaeological samples weighing up to 20-30 pounds, using a shovel and other associated tools to excavate archaeological sites, climbing steep grades on foot in rugged terrain.
+Effort: The position entails some strenuous physical labor and requires the ability to carry equipment and archaeological samples weighing up to 20-30 pounds, using a shovel and other associated tools to excavate archaeological sites, and climbing steep grades on foot in rugged terrain.

-Other: Scope of the position requires occasional evening and weekend work.
+Other: The scope of the position requires occasional evening and weekend work.
 Occasional overnight, out-of-town travel is required.

 1. Provides quality, professional research services to clients of the Center for Archaeological Research on small to medium size archaeological survey and testing projects by supervising field and laboratory analyses which includes utilizing field and laboratory equipment such as compasses, transits, Munsell color charts, Oakfield Corers, flotation machines, balances/scales, and binocular microscopes, and supervising artifact analyses.